ConservationMetrics/gc-scripts-hub/f/connectors/smart/README.md

 SMART Desktop is a desktop application that serves as the central database for information recorded on animals, illegal activities, and conservation actions.

-### SMART Patrols script
+### `smart_patrols.py`

-This script is used to import patrol XML data that was exported from SMART Desktop.
+This script imports patrol XML data exported from SMART Desktop, extracting observations with full context (patrol, leg, day, waypoint metadata) and saving them to a PostgreSQL database.
+Each observation includes inherited contextual information such as patrol team, transport type, waypoint coordinates, and observation attributes.

+The XML file is also saved to the project folder for reference and can be used to re-import the data later.

+> [!TIP]
-You can export patrol data from SMART Desktop by going to the "Patrols" menu and right clicking on a patrol and selecting "Export".
+> You can export patrol data from SMART Desktop by going to the "Patrols" menu and right clicking on a patrol and selecting "Export".

 ## SMART Connect

 SMART Connect allows SMART users to store and manage data on a web connected database.

-### TODO: Add SMART Connect scripts
+**TODO: Add SMART Connect scripts**